-One hallmark of trainers who use clicker training and other positive training (technically “positive-reinforcement training”) is that they focus on what they want their pets to do, rather than what they don’t want their pets to do.
+One hallmark of positive-reinforcement trainers is that they focus on what they want their pets to do, rather than what they don’t want their pets to do.
 This approach is incredibly effective.
 By simply ignoring behaviors you don’t really like, and rewarding the ones you do, you can completely transform your pet’s manners.
 Unfortunately, this is somewhat easier said than done.

 Most humans have spent years learning to look for, and point out, mistakes around them.
 To be a truly positive trainer, one must transform one’s thinking.
 Start by focusing on the good around you, rather than the bad.
 It takes a little practice, but it gets easier over time, and you’re likely to find it makes you a happier person, too.

 So how does this apply to pets?
 Many of our pets crave attention, and they’ve learned that some of the best ways to get attention include “undesirable” behaviors, such as scratching the couch, chewing on your shoes, and jumping up on you.
 Since we tend to focus on what’s wrong, these behaviors get them what they want – our undivided attention (and remember, even negative attention is better than being ignored in the eyes of most pets).

 It’s time to change the picture for your pet.
 The next time you are sitting quietly at home and reading a book, while your cat purrs on the couch next to you, or your dog lies quietly at your feet, take a moment to notice and reward that desirable behavior by praising or petting your pet – or even surprise your pet with a treat (or pull out your pet’s favorite toy).
 This teaches your pet that being quiet and calm around you can be very rewarding.